kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 time didn't even use that information efficiently.
 And one feature that can be implemented with more metadata from the schema are **partial results**.

-While retrieving data from the cache there are a lot of opportunities for cache misses.
+While retrieving data from the cache there are a lot of opportunities for cache misses, when the cache doesn't have enough data to fulfil a query only from its store.
 Thinking of the most basic app examples, having a list page go to a details page is pretty common, and furthermore, displaying (and hence querying) more data on the details page than for the list is also commonly found.
 But how can a GraphQL client deal with displaying the details page sooner?
 By displaying some of it, as best as it can.

-When a `schema` is passed to Graphcache it receives metadata on which fields of a schema are optional.
+When a `schema` is passed to Graphcache, it receives metadata on which fields of a schema are optional.
 Given that a lot of GraphQL apps we're seeing now use TypeScript with type generation Graphcache then encounters a missing field in its cache, it does exactly what the `graphql` execution would on the server-side, it sets the field to `null` if it's optional or cascades